 impostor cannot match, and - truth to tell and without meaning to be

-exposure to printed comicbooks is going to be looking at them in an
+posure to printed comicbooks is going to be looking at them in an air-

 exist for many more years yet at the very least.

-MARVEL TALES reprints of early SPIDER-MAN adventures by
+'80s MARVEL TALES reprints of '60s SPIDER-MAN adventures

-STAN LEE & STEVE DITKO.
-Apparently, the FANTASTIC FOUR
+by STAN LEE and STEVE DITKO.
+Apparently, the FANTASTIC

-stories by Lee and JACK KIRBY were considered for a similar treat-
+FOUR stories by Lee and JACK KIRBY were considered for a similar

-ment, although I forget if it would have been in a separate reprint mag
+treatment, although I now forget if it would've been in a separate reprint

-or after the Lee and Ditko Spidey stories had run their course.
-Not that
+mag or after the Lee and Ditko Spidey stories had run their course.
+Not

-it matters much because it never happened.
-Readers had to wait until
+that it matters much because it never happened.
+Readers had to wait

-the advent of the MASTERWORKS series of volumes a few years
+until the advent of the MASTERWORKS series of volumes a few

 Anyway, I'd better not keep you from the goodies any longer -